6.50am and I'm all alone on Cullenstown Strand, except

 Welcome to Cullenstown beach for the 100th seal release....................
 This is it.
 No going back.

 As if on cue, the rain starts again.
 No not rain.
 Downpour.
 The crowd hold firm.
 The show goes on.
 Brendan arrives in the new ambulance.
 The seal is unloaded.
 Brendan chats about the journey down.
-Derek shows footage of the Sanctuary and Cullenstown.
+Derek shows footage of Our Organization and Cullenstown.
 Brigid is placed in position.
 Local people and the seal rescuers are interviewed.

 Brendan addresses the crowd and asks for a countdown.
 The box is opened.
 Brigid is facing the wrong way.
 Oohs! and Aahs! from the crowd.
 She turns and darts from the box.
 She sees the see and tastes the salty sand.
 A quick turn back and on her way again.
 The crowd surge forward.
 Within 4 minutes she hits the water to a great cheer.
 TV and Radio coverage continue with viewers calls and a piece from the Saltee Islands.

-Tom Rowley from the National Millenium committee presents the Sanctuary with a cheque for £3,000.
+Tom Rowley from the National Millenium committee presents Our Organization with a cheque for £3,000.
 This is the first time a seal has been paid for in 14 years.
 Thanks.
 Don Conroy has been painting a seal live in the rain to be raffled on Telethon.
 It's finished now and time is almost up.
 As we go off air the sun starts to shine again.

 What a day!